KPInc425/odin-tasks/README.md

 !!!--New Idea Recodes--!!!
 -Remove edit buttons for due/start Date and add datetime input when displaying tasks

+-Re-display current project card when taskProject is changed

 -Feature: Allow a "favorites" section where you can pin tasks from different projects